microsoft/synckusto/README.md

 - Generated ".create-merge table" commands instead of ".create table" - When CSL table files are written to a file target, the command will be ".create-merge table" if this is checked.
 If it is unchecked, the command will be ".create table".

 ### Files
 - Use legacy `.csl` file extensions - Kusto originally used files with `.csl` file extensions.
 This extension has since been deprecated and replaced with the `.kql` file extension.
 This setting tells synckusto which file extension should be used for reading _and_ writing all files.
-The default state is unchecked, which means synckusto will consume and emit files with the `.kql` file extension.
+The default state is checked, which means synckusto will consume and emit files with the `.csl` file extension.

 ## Contributing
 Issues, additional features, and tests are all welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.